 I have found some great solutions to reduce this pain.
 I drink bicarbonate of soda on the evening after drinking alcohol and have heaps of dandelion flower/leaf tea (picked fresh from a park somewhere) the next day.
 Now, having thought about this for a little while, I figured out that the reason these work is two fold.

-See, alcohol is acidic to the body and the bladder.
 If the alcohol sits in the bladder for a longer period of time, it will inflame the bladder lining and any other areas of the body more.
 By drinking a teaspoon of bicarbonate of soda in water on the night of drinking, it will create an alkaline environment in the bladder, which thereby reduces the inflammatory effects.
 I also find that certain types of alcohol seem to affect the pain levels more—white wine is terrible!
 Pure spirits seem to have less associated pain… strange?

 The dandelion flower or the leaves, have a natural diuretic effect on the body.
 Basically, this means they will encourage the kidneys and bladder to flush out liquids properly.
 Note: there is a big difference between natural diuretics and coffee or black tea.
 Natural diuretics will soothe and encourage the flushing out of toxins, whereas coffee and black tea are acid.
 Coffee also adds to the acid load on the body.
 I have found that cornsilk or parsley tea have a similar result as they are also natural diuretics.